filecoin-project/devgrants/open-grant-proposals/open-proposal-kryptoseoulcommunity.md

 # Project Description

-Over the course of 5 months (Aug 2021 - Dec 2021), KryptoSeoul to provide Filecoin with the following services:
+Over the course of 5 months (Aug 2021 - Dec 2021), KryptoSeoul to undertake the following community-building services for the Filecoin Project:

 1. Community Partner for Filecoin Asia Hackathon Season 2021 Promote Filecoin Asia Hackathon Season to: